Home » Vegetables & Sides » Instant Pot Black Eyed Peas

 side view of a bowl of black eyed peas with chunks of ham sitting on a plate.

-If I don’t feel like cooking a full spread, we’ll dish these Instant Pot black eyed peas with ham into bowls with my Mexican Cornbread Muffins instead!
+If I don’t feel like cooking a full spread, we’ll dish these Instant Pot black eyed peas with ham into bowls with my Mexican cornbread muffins instead!
 I bake and freeze batches of those muffins all the time to reheat for soups and stews.

 a spoon inserted into a bowl of black eyed peas with chunks of ham.